-Using a deterministic projection, this report shows the effect of either favorable (14.00%) or unfavorable (0.00%) hypothetical market returns for 2020 on key valuation results.
-In particular, the changes in the total employer contribution rate (relative to the December 31, 2019 valuation aggregate employer contribution rate of 19.5%) in the December 31, 2020 valuation and in the December 31, 2024 valuation (when all the investment gains or losses are fully recognized at the end of the five-year asset smoothing period) are as shown in the following table:
+Using a deterministic projection, this report shows the effect of either unfavorable (0.00%) or favorable (14.00%) hypothetical market returns for 2021 on key valuation results.
+In particular, the changes in the total employer contribution rate (relative to the December 31, 2020 valuation aggregate employer contribution rate of 18.4%) in the December 31, 2021 valuation and in the December 31, 2025 valuation (when all the investment gains or losses are fully recognized at the end of the five-year asset smoothing period) are as shown in the following table5:

-2020 Single Plan-Year Investment Return Contribution Rate Change 14.00% 7.00% (Baseline) 0.00% December 31, 2020 -1.9% of payroll -1.2% of payroll -0.5% of payroll December 31, 2024 -9.3% of payroll -1.6% of payroll 2.7% of payroll
+2021 Single Plan-Year Investment Return Contribution Rate Change 0.00% 7.00% (Baseline) 14.00% December 31, 2021 -0.3% of payroll -1.0% of payroll -1.8% of payroll December 31, 2025 +2.9% of payroll -1.3% of payroll -8.0% of payroll

-Under the favorable (14.00%) hypothetical market return scenario for 2020, the Association would be expected to reach full funding by December 31, 2024 and the total employer contribution rate would be comprised of only normal cost contributions, resulting in a larger relative change from the baseline than the unfavorable (0.00%) hypothetical market return scenario.
-Furthermore, under all three hypothetical market return scenarios for 2020, the Association would be expected to reach full funding within 15 years and the total employer contribution rate would be expected to approach about 9% of payroll.
+Under the favorable (14.00%) hypothetical market return scenario for 2021, the Association would be expected to reach full funding by December 31, 2025 and the total employer contribution rate would be comprised of only normal cost contributions, resulting in a larger relative change from the baseline than the unfavorable (0.00%) hypothetical market return scenario.
+Furthermore, under all three hypothetical market return scenarios for 2021, the Association would be expected to reach full funding within 12 years and the total employer contribution rate would be expected to approach about 9% of payroll.
 This means that the Board's funding policy is very effective in achieving the general policy goal of achieving the long-term full funding of the costs of the benefits paid by SCERA.
+For purposes of illustration, once the Association is projected to become fully funded, the results contained herein do not reflect the amount of additional UAAL contributions (if any) that may be made by the employees belonging to the bargaining units which have agreed to pay such contributions.